NonnettaWu/YOLOv7_ViT_MHSA/README.md

 ## Tips

-While adding MHSA_Block into YOLOv7_L, i found that a lot of layers had been created。
+While adding MHSA_Block into YOLOv7_L, i found that a lot of layers had been created.

-But sadly, the pre_weights file `yolov7_weights.pth` cannot be load on these newborned layer .
+But the pre_weights file `yolov7_weights.pth` cannot be load on these newborned layers.

-Perhaps the freeze layer should be set to zero which will help the result to be better.
+I had verified my idea that the freeze layers should be set to zero which would help the result to be better.

-I will verify my idea soon.

 **`Keep Learning`**